onejun992/onejun992.github.io/index.md

         At the undergraduate level, I earned a <strong>Bachelor of Arts in Cultural Content Studies</strong>, with a <strong>major in Korea-Japan Cultural Content</strong>.
 At the graduate level, I was affiliated with the <strong>Department of Global Culture Contents</strong>.
 Across my undergraduate, master’s, and doctoral training, my academic foundation consistently remained within <strong>Cultural Content Studies</strong>.<br><br>

-        The academic lineage of the graduate field to which I belonged can be traced to the earlier <strong>Creative Contents</strong> program structure under Sangmyung University’s former <strong>professional graduate school</strong> system (Korean: <strong>특수대학원 창의콘텐츠학과</strong>).
-This point is crucial for understanding the formal designation and institutional particularity of my degree.
-The former professional graduate school system primarily served <strong>in-service, working adult, and often older students</strong>, was generally <strong>not organized as a full-time academic training system</strong>, and in principle granted <strong>master’s degrees as its highest academic qualification</strong>.<br><br>
+The <strong>Department of Global Culture Contents</strong>, to which I belonged during my graduate studies, was established in 2020 as a new department within the General Graduate School of Sangmyung University.
+Its institutional lineage can be traced back to the former <strong>Department of Creative Contents under Sangmyung University’s Special Graduate School</strong> (Korean: <strong>특수대학원 창의콘텐츠학과</strong>).
+I was <strong>the first foreign national to enroll in the department and the first foreign national to earn a doctoral degree from it</strong>.<br><br>

+Compared with established departments with ten or even several decades of institutional history, the department was relatively new.
+Its academic structure, education and research supervision systems, and degree-conferral framework were still undergoing gradual development and refinement, while also being influenced by existing institutional structures and their historical legacy.<br><br>

+The former <strong>Special Graduate School</strong> primarily served <strong>working professionals and adult learners pursuing graduate education alongside their professional careers</strong>.
+Its institutional orientation differed from that of the General Graduate School, which was primarily oriented toward academic research and researcher training.
+In principle, the former Special Graduate School <strong>offered master's degree programs rather than doctoral programs</strong>.<br><br>

+This institutional lineage, together with the developmental context of the newly established department, is essential to understanding the formal designation of my doctoral degree and its particular institutional background.<br><br>

         Because my graduate field inherited part of that earlier institutional framework, it retained certain <strong>structural limitations and residual features of the old system</strong>, while also enrolling a substantial number of students from <strong>arts- and practice-oriented backgrounds</strong>.
 As a result, the degree designation in my case reflects not the actual nature of my own academic training, but the <strong>historical constraints and transitional legacy of the older departmental and degree-granting system</strong>.<br><br>